MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation/index.md

     apiKey: "YOUR_API_KEY",
     orgId: "YOUR_ORG_ID",         // Optional organization id.
     serviceId: "YOUR_SERVICE_ID", // Optional; for targeting specific services within Semantic Kernel
-    httpClient: new HttpClient()  // Optional; if not provided, the HttpClient from the kernel will be used );
+    httpClient: new HttpClient(), // Optional; if not provided, the HttpClient from the kernel will be used
+    dimensions: 1536              // Optional number of dimensions to generate embeddings with.
+);
 Kernel kernel = kernelBuilder.Build();
 ```